OctopusDeploy/blog/blog/2022-06/deploying-to-azure-with-github-actions-and-octopus/index.md

  - GitHub Actions
 ---

 GitHub Actions is a Continuous Integration and Continuous Delivery (CI/CD) tool that uses automated actions to deploy your code.
-If you store your code in GitHub, GitHub Actions enhances every Github repository with CI/CD functionality, making deployments simple.
+If you store your code in GitHub, GitHub Actions enhances every GitHub repository with CI/CD functionality, making deployments simple.

 Many developers want an easy way to get started without the bloat of enterprise tools, and GitHub Actions fits that need.